mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

   - try to make it clearer that the DNS operator role may be one of several different parties, without blurring the line between role and party
   - restructure the abstract to lead with the goals
+  - better address potential issues with the status quo in the Introduction

 ## regext Version 05